 - Report all new employees to the New Employee Registry within 20 days of their start-to-work date.

-- You are required to post notices in your workplace and to provide your employees with benefit information.
+- Post notices in your workplace and to provide your employees with benefit information.
 Refer to Required Notices and Pamphlets to learn more about posting requirements.

-State law requires all employers to electronically submit employment tax returns, wage reports and payroll tax deposits to the EDD.
-For more information, visit:
+State law requires all employers to electronically submit employment tax returns, wage reports and payroll tax deposits to us.

 e-Services for Business is your fast, easy, and secure way to manage your employer payroll tax accounts online.

 - Register for an employer payroll tax account number.

 - Make payments.

 - View, adjust, and print returns and reports previously filed online.

 - View and update account information.

 For more information or to enroll, refer to e-Services for Business.